J-Grier/streaming-reception-bnn/README.md

 This project demonstrates how Bayesian modeling can surface nuance in audience reception that traditional classifiers might miss.

-I designed and implemented a full probabilistic modeling pipeline using Reddit discourse to predict episode-level ratings across diverse genres.
-By combining topic modeling and sentiment analysis, the model captured both **what fans were discussing** and **how they felt**.

-The Bayesian Neural Network allowed me to quantify uncertainty, identify outlier behavior (*Velma*), and generalize across shows with sparse discourse (*One Piece* and *Fallout*).
-This project gave me hands-on experience in:
+The Bayesian Neural Network quantified uncertainty, identified outlier behavior (Velma), and generalized across shows with sparse discourse (One Piece and Fallout).
+This project provided hands-on experience in:

 - Probabilistic programming with Pyro
 - Feature engineering from unstructured text